NCHS-CS/nchs-cs.github.io/advanced-topics/final-project/design-document.md

 ---
 layout: default
-title: "Advanced Topics"
+parent: Advanced Topics
-subtitle: "Final Project Design Document Template"
+title: Design Document
+nav_order: 10
 ---

 This document is a starting template you will use for your Design Document.
 You will complete each section separately in phases and grades.
 You may take this document and import it to a new google document if you want to create your design document in google, otherwise you may keep this in the doc folder with your github project (recommended).